-Comment: The applicant has asked for a departure of providing no loading space.
-See Finding 7 on alternative standard 9.
+The Planning Board herein grants a departure from the requirement that a loading space be provided.
+See Finding 7 on alternative Standard 9.

-- 9. The 2010 Prince George's County Landscape Manual: The new construction subjects the site to the requirements of the 2010 Prince George's County Landscape Manual (Landscape Manual).
+- 9. 2010 Prince George's County Landscape Manual: The new construction subjects the site to the requirements of the 2010 Prince George's County Landscape Manual (Landscape Manual).
 The requirements apply as follows: - a.
 Section 4.2, Requirements for Landscaped Strips along Streets-Section 4.2 specifies that, for all nonresidential uses in any zone and for all parking lots, a landscape strip shall be provided on the property abutting all public and private streets.
 More particularly, the applicant has provided 4.2 landscape strips along MD 193 and along 63rd Street in accordance with the requirements of the Landscape Manual as to width and number of land units required.
-The DSP is in conformance with the requirements of Section 4.2. - b.
+The DSP is in conformance with the requirements of Section 4.2.

+- b.
 Section 4.3, Parking Lot Requirements-Section 4.3 specifies that proposed parking lots larger than 7,000 square feet provide planting islands throughout the parking lot to provide shade and visual relief within parking lots.
-More particularly, the applicant has provided eight percent or 2,190 square feet of interior parking lot planting area in the parking lot in accordance with the Landscape Manual Requirements. - c.
+More particularly, the applicant has provided eight percent or 2,190 square feet of interior parking lot planting area in the parking lot in accordance with the Landscape Manual requirements.
+The DSP is in conformance with the requirements of Section 4.3. - c.
 Section 4.4, Screening Requirements-Section 4.4 requires that all dumpsters, loading spaces, and mechanical areas be screened from adjoining existing residential uses, land in any residential zone, and constructed public streets.
-As the applicant has asked for an exemption from the requirement of a loading space and there are no outdoor mechanical areas, on this site. - d.
-Section 4.9, Sustainable Landscaping Requirements-This DSP application conforms to Section 4.9, which requires that a percentage of the proposed plant materials be native plants.
+The Planning Board herein grants an exemption from the requirement that a loading space be provided.
+There are no outdoor mechanical areas on this site which need to be screened and an enclosure is provided for the dumptster.
+The DSP is in conformance with the requirements of Section 4.4. - d.
+Section 4.9, Sustainable Landscaping Requirements-This DSP approval conforms to Section 4.9, which requires that a percentage of the proposed plant materials be native plants.
 The applicant has provided fifty percent of the shade and ornamental trees and 30 percent of the evergreen trees and shrubs in native varieties in accordance with the Landscape Manual requirements.
-The DSP meets this requirement. - 10.
+The DSP meets the requirements of Section 4.9. - 10.
 Prince George's County Woodland and Wildlife Habitat Conservation Ordinance: The site is exempt from the provisions of the Woodland and Wildlife Habitat Conservation Ordinance because it contains less than 10,000 square feet of existing woodland and has no previously approved tree conservation plans.
-A standard letter of exemption, valid until February 9, 2019, was submitted with the application. - 11.
-Prince George's County Tree Canopy Coverage Ordinance: This property is subject to the requirements of Subtitle 25, Division 3, the Tree Canopy Coverage Ordinance (TCC) which requires C-S-C-zoned properties to provide 10 percent of tree canopy.
-As the overall site measures 0.82 acres, 0.08 acre, or 3,563 square feet, is required in tree canopy coverage.
-The submitted landscape plan provides the required schedule which indicates that the requirement will be met through the provision of nine deciduous major shade trees, nine deciduous ornamental trees, and 23 evergreen trees or 4,070 square feet. - 12.
-Referral Comments: The subject application was referred to the concerned agencies and divisions.
+A standard letter of exemption, valid until February 9, 2019, has been provided for this approval. - 11.
+Prince George's County Tree Canopy Coverage Ordinance: This approval is subject to the requirements of Subtitle 25, Division 3, the Tree Canopy Coverage Ordinance which requires C-S-C-zoned properties to provide 10 percent tree canopy.
+As the overall site measures 0.82 acre, 0.08 acre, or 3,563 square feet, is required in tree canopy coverage.
+The required schedule indicates that the requirement will be met through the provision of 9 deciduous major shade trees, 9 deciduous ornamental trees, and 23 evergreen trees, or 4,070 square feet. - 12.
+Further Planning Board Findings and Comments from Other Entities: The subject application was referred to the concerned agencies and divisions.
 The referral comments are summarized as follows: - a.
-Historic Preservation-In a memorandum dated January 18, 2017, the Historic Preservation Section stated that the subject project will not impact any historic sites or resources. - b.
-Archeological Review-In a memorandum dated January 18, 2017, the Historic c.
-Community Planning-In a memorandum dated February 1, 2017, the Community Planning Division offered the following:
+Historic Preservation-The subject approval will not impact any historic sites or resources. - b.
+Archeological Review-The subject approval will not impact any known archeological sites.